 Image Source- Angad Creations

 3. Phulkari Embroidery

 Phulkari means ‘garden of flowers’.
 This embroidery design originated in the Punjab region and is an important part of a Punjabi bride’s trousseau.
 It originated in the Jat community and became popular all over the country in no time.
-Its present form can be traced back to the time of Ranjit Singh in the 15th century.
+One can trace its present form back to the time of Ranjit Singh in the 15th century.
 The base cloth is dull, often Khadi.
-Then it is completely covered with bright coloured embroidery designs with no gaps.
-The motifs follow a geometrical pattern and are usually decorated in floral designs.
-Previously, khaddar was used for Phulkari embroidery but now other fabrics such as georgette, chiffon and cotton.
+Then one can completely covered it with bright coloured embroidery designs with no gaps.
+The motifs follow a geometrical pattern and one can usually decorate in floral designs.
+Previously, one can use khaddar for Phulkari embroidery but now other fabrics such as georgette, chiffon and cotton.
 Now-a-days phulkari dupatta is in trend.
 You can get a gorgeous look by adding some oxidised jewellery with a phulkari embroidered suit.
 Traditionally, phulkari was a bridal outfit, but today it can be worn on traditional events too.

-This embroidery design was brought to India by the Iranian travellers in the 17th century.
-It was originally done with Mica.
-Mirror work embroidery can be found in various Indian states like Rajasthan, Haryana and Gujarat.
-This embroidery design is used to create apparels as well as accessories both.
+Iranian travellers brought this embroidery design to India in the 17th century.
+One can originally do it with Mica.
+You can find mirror work embroidery in various Indian states like Rajasthan, Haryana and Gujarat.
+You can create apparels as well as accessories using this embroidery design.
 Mirror work varies in style according to the region and state.
-It can be worn as a daily wear as well as on special occasions.
+One can wear it as a daily wear as well as on special occasions.

 Image Source- Paytm Insider

 Fabric Designing and Fashion Designing are co-dependent.
 One is incomplete without the other.
 To create record-breaking fashion trends, a fashion designer needs to create outstanding outfits using different types of fabric.
 This is where fabric designing comes in that makes a normal piece of fabric beautiful and gorgeous.